EAC Certificates and Declarations

 - Clothing and footwear, etc.

 Documents to be obtained

 The certificate is issued on an official forge-protected blank, signed by certification authority representatives and stamped.

 The declaration is issued on a blank A4 paper sheet, signed and stamped by the applicant.

 The above EAC documents confirm that the product meets the requirements of Technical Regulations.

-In Russia certificates and declarations are registered by the Federal Service for Accreditation (RusAccreditation) and published on its official website:
+In Russia certificates and declarations are published on official website of the Federal Service for Accreditation (RusAccreditation):

 Who can require EAC Certificate or Declaration?